Skip to main content

 • Skills: Previous ski racing experience and a valid US Ski and Snowboard Competition license are required.
 For skill-level questions, contact the Alpine Program Director.

-• Season Pass: Athletes must have passes for Arapahoe Basin, Copper Mountain, Ikon Pass, or Epic Local Pass for training.
-Those in good standing can receive discount vouchers for Arapahoe Basin, Copper Mountain, and Epic Local Pass, but not Ikon Pass.
-Vouchers are sent close to the season’s start.
-An Ikon Pass may be better for competition around Colorado than a Copper Mountain season pass.
+• Season Passes: Athletes must have a Copper Mountain or Ikon Pass and Epic Local Pass for training.
+Those in good standing will receive discount vouchers for Copper Mountain, and Epic Local Pass, but not Ikon Pass.
+Vouchers are distributed to registered athletes close to the start of the season.
+For racers traveling to competitions throughout RMD and nationally, an Ikon Pass may be a more economical option than a Copper Mountain season pass.

-Supplement your primary training with this program!
-Ski with your age group (Jan-April) for up to 20 days.
-Integrate with full-time academy athletes and coaches.
-Perfect for adding to part-time programs, middle/high school racing, or extra training sessions.
+Athletes may supplement their primary training program with the Part-Time Add-On Program.
+Athletes ski with their age group (Jan-April) for up to 20 days.
+Athletes integrate with full-time academy athletes and coaches.
+Perfect for adding to part-time programs, middle/high school racing, or home programs.

 Requirements: